leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Annotators on Mechanical Turk.
-5 annotators per entry, with majority voting to decide final labels.
-For the more subjetive labels, all of the annotations were retained(i.e. hostility type and the annotator’s sentiment labels).
-Annotators were provided with definitions of offensive words from Urban Dictionary.
-Annotators were reminded 'not to let their personal opinions about the topics being discussed in the tweets influence their annotation decisions'.
-* Annotation agreement: Krippendorf score: 0.202
 * Reference: Ousidhoum, N., Lin, Z., Zhang, H., Song, Y. and Yeung, D., 2019.
 Multilingual and Multi-Aspect Hate Speech Analysis.
 ArXiv,.

 __3. L-HSAB: A Levantine Twitter Dataset for Hate Speech and Abusive Language__